 Travelers come here for various reasons, even medical. who read about the country’s high crime and murder rates often wonder if it’s a safe place to go.

-The truth, however, is that holiday vacations travelers can have a great experience getting out and seeing the “real” Jamaica.
+The truth, however, is that holiday vacations seekers can have a great experience getting out and seeing the “real” Jamaica.
 At the same time you need to be mindful about the legitimate threat of crime where it exists.

-As a visitor to the resort towns and even the greater portion of the capital Kingston, you will realize, are safe places to travel and enjoy “Amazing Facts about Jamaica“, real Jamaican life.
+As a visitor to the resort towns and even the greater portion of the capital Kingston, you will realize, are safe places to travel and enjoy some “Amazing Facts about Jamaica“, real Jamaican life.